DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Fallen Abbey.md

 The dining room shares a space with the living room, with no wall dividing them.
 When the players enter this area, read:

 <div class="description">
 <p>This large room is divided into two halves: a dining room and a living room.
-In the dining room, walls of aged pine softly absorb the flickering light from an ironwrought chandelier that hangs overhead, its candles casting a cozy glow.
+In the dining room, walls of aged pine softly absorb the flickering light from an wrought-iron chandelier that hangs overhead, its candles casting a cozy glow.
 A sideboard against one wall holds a variety of ceramic dishes and wooden utensils, as well as a few clay jars that might contain preserves or spices.
 The center of the room is dominated by a wooden table crafted of solid oak, its sides carved with patterns of forest leaves curled around crescents, circles, and oblong shapes.
-Six hand—carved wooden chairs sit around the table.</p>
+Six hand-carved wooden chairs sit around the table.</p>
 <p>A stone fireplace dominates a wall on the opposite side of the chamber, crackling softly as it bathes the space in a warm, flickering glow.
-A few well—worn chairs and a sofa huddle around a low wooden coffee table nearby, and shelves along the walls hold an assortment of books, family portraits, and small whittled wooden sculptures.</p>
+A few well-worn chairs and a sofa huddle around a low wooden coffee table nearby, and shelves along the walls hold an assortment of books, family portraits, and small whittled wooden sculptures.</p>
 </div>

 Close inspection of the patterns on the table reveals that they depict the phases of the moon.
 The whittled sculptures depict an assortment of small wooden wolves and ravens, as well as a carved wooden sun and moon.